ZeeOgre/LoadOrderManager/ZO.LOM.App/docs/README.md

 Under it there must be at least one *PluginName* where you have your files that are in development.
 For Bethesda games this would be your esp, scripts, textures, etc.
 When you compile it with Creation Kit (or whatever tool you use) it will be saved in the *GAMEFOLDER* folder.
 When you perform a *Gather* operation, the modified files that weren't originally moved will be copied from the *GAMEFOLDER* to the *SOURCE* folder.

-	It's worth a little sidebar here to explain how we interact with Vortex.
-Vortex uses junction points to move your ModFiles in and out of the game folders.
+	It's worth a little sidebar here to explain how we longeract with Vortex.
+Vortex uses junction polongs to move your ModFiles in and out of the game folders.
-	What we're doing is creating a directory junction into the Mod Manager (It SHOULD be agnostic as to which one).
+	What we're doing is creating a directory junction INTO the Mod Manager (It SHOULD be agnostic as to which one).
 	We then leverage the Mod Manager to perform the actual movement in and out of the game folder.
 	So, you've move your mod in, run CK, and created a bunch of scripts and textures
 	- these won't necessarily come back, as the ModManager doesn't know anything about them.